velimir/ssl_cat/README.md

     Connection closed by foreign host.
 ```

-`scat` produce something similar to this in the log:
+`ssl_cat` produce something similar to this in the log:

 ```
     14:17:38.353 [info] tcp connection accepted